gargsaar/iStandpoint/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

   - Motivation
 paginate: true
 ---
-Rahul works with IBM, New York.
-It has been 6 years since he moved to the US.
-He lives with his parents.
-He hardly speaks to them.
-Like every year, he was waiting for her call.
-And like every year, she didn't call.
-It's his birthday today.
+Rahul worked at IBM.
+It had been six long years since he moved to the US, but he was far from feeling at home.
+He lived with his parents, yet silence had become their unspoken language.
+Conversations were rare—just fleeting exchanges over dinner.
+But today, like every year, he was waiting for her call.
+And like every year, it never came.

+It was his birthday.

-Tina lives in Mumbai with her daughter Samira.
-Back in college, Tina and Rahul were always together.
-Tina  always stood for her decisions.
-She was fearless and welcomed the future in all of it’s unknown mystery.
-And Rahul, an irresolute.
-As opposite attracts, they too got attracted and fell in love.
+Tina lived in Mumbai with her daughter, Samira.
+Back in college, Tina and Rahul were inseparable—two souls dancing to the rhythm of young love.
+She was fearless, always embracing life with open arms, no matter how uncertain the path.
+Rahul, on the other hand, was hesitant, constantly caught in the tug-of-war between heart and mind.
+As fate would have it, their differences pulled them closer, and love blossomed between them.

+But life had other plans.

-When he was about to leave for office, his phone rang.
-He couldn't believe it was Tina.
-A smile emerged on his face.
-Last time they spoke was 6 years back on their graduation day.
+Just as Rahul was about to leave for work, his phone rang.
+His heart skipped a beat when he saw her name.
+Tina.

+A smile tugged at the corners of his lips—one he hadn’t worn in years.
+The last time they spoke was on their graduation day, six years ago.

-In an absolute joy, he said, "Hi."
+"Hi," he said softly, his voice trembling with anticipation.

-"Hey," she replied.
+"Hey," she replied, her tone calm yet distant.

-He has been wanting for 6 years to speak to her.
-But when the moment came, he couldn't speak.
-A tear rolled down his eye.

-He gathered the strength as he knew that this was his only chance.

-In a low voice, he said, "I am sorry."
+For six years, he had yearned for this moment.
+Yet, now that it was here, words failed him.
+His throat tightened, and a single tear escaped, tracing a lonely path down his cheek.

+Summoning every ounce of courage, he finally spoke.

+"I’m sorry," he whispered.

-After a pause he resumed, "I feel sorry every day, every moment.
-Please forgive me."
+A long pause.
+His heart pounded in his ears as he added, "I’m sorry every day… every moment.
+Please… forgive me."

-A thought of forgiveness appeared in her heart, but the wound he had given her was too deep to heal.
-It was always in front of her.
+A flicker of warmth stirred in her heart, but the scars he left behind ran too deep.
+Forgiveness wasn’t easy when pain had been her constant companion.

-In a strong voice she said, "Rahul, I have moved on.
+In a firm voice, she said, "Rahul, I’ve moved on.
 Samira wanted to speak to you.
-I had promised her that she will speak to her father on her fifth birthday.
-And you know, I never break my promise."
+I promised her that she could talk to her father on her fifth birthday.
+And you know… I never break my promises."

-The hope of getting her back fainted in a jiffy.
-His heart wept like a child who catcall for something its parents can't afford.
+His world crumbled.
+The faint hope of rekindling their love vanished in an instant.
+His heart ached like a child crying for something that could never be his.

-Ruefully he replied, "I was helpless.
-Mom and dad were about to commit suicide.
-I had to choose between you and them.
-And I made a mistake."
+"I was helpless, Tina," he murmured, his voice barely above a whisper.
+"Mom and Dad... they were about to… I had to choose between you and them.
+And I… I made a mistake."

-"A mistake for you, but it ruined my life."
-She replied.
+"A mistake for you," she replied, her voice steady but laced with pain, "but it ruined my life."

+Her words cut through him like a blade.
+He wanted to speak, to plead, but she continued.

 "I was 20 when I was pregnant.
-It wasn’t my baby alone, but only I suffered.
-I know you love me, but you love your parents more.
-That's your decision, and this is mine.
-Sorry, I can't forgive you."
+It wasn’t just my child, Rahul.
+But I was the only one who bore the burden.
+I know you loved me… but you loved your parents more.
+And that was your choice."

-Next, it was Samira on phone.

-In a cute voice she said, "Papa, happy birthday."

-Chocked, he couldn't reply.
+A brief silence filled the air, heavy with the weight of everything left unsaid.

+"This… is mine," she added, her tone unwavering.
+"I’m sorry, Rahul.
+I can’t forgive you."

+Before he could respond, a small, sweet voice echoed through the phone.

+"Papa… happy birthday," said Samira, her innocence piercing through his shattered heart.

+Choked with emotions, he couldn’t find the words.
+His lips trembled, but nothing came out.

 Tina took the phone back.
-"Goodbye Rahul, we need to go."
+"Goodbye, Rahul.
+We need to go."

-Soaked in love, he didn’t want the call to end.
-Quickly, he asked, "how she looks?"
+"Wait…," he blurted out, desperation spilling from his voice.
+"How… how does she look?"

-"What you expect of someone who even shares your birth date.
-She's mini you." she replied and ended the call.
+For a moment, there was silence.
+Then, with a softness he hadn’t heard in years, she replied, "What do you expect from someone who shares your birth date?
+She’s… mini you."

+And just like that, the call ended.

-He knew that she will never come back.
+Rahul stood there, the weight of unspoken words pressing down on him.
+He knew in his heart that she was never coming back.

-Please, give me one more chance, he looked up and cried.
+"Please… give me one more chance," he whispered, his eyes lifted to the heavens, tears streaming down.

 **Not everybody gets a second chance, and it's difficult when you don't get it.
 So make the most of the first always!**